ujjawalkeshri1/Dynasty-Dairy-Admin-Panel/README.md

-  # Admin Panel Design
+  # Admin Panel UI/UX Redesign

-  This is a code bundle for Admin Panel Design.
-The original project is available at https://www.figma.com/design/Psx47ATNrOHQtom8C0qeWn/Admin-Panel-Design.
+  This is a code bundle for Admin Panel UI/UX Redesign.
+The original project is available at https://www.figma.com/design/eeXh2lkhFSo2AOToXWF9wn/Admin-Panel-UI-UX-Redesign.

   ## Running the code